Invincible (Kelly Clarkson song): Composition

 "Invincible" was written by Sia, Shatkin, Steve Mostyn, and Warren Felder.
 It was one of the two songs Sia had written for Clarkson, the other being "Let Your Tears Fall".
-The last song recorded for Piece by Piece, it is a midtempo orchestral synthpop anthem produced by Kurstin together with Shatkin.
+The last song recorded for Piece by Piece, it is a midtempo anthem produced by Kurstin together with Shatkin.
 The song features background vocals by Sia.
 Lyrically, it sings of empowerment, telling a story of a little girl becoming a woman with unlimited strength, coming into her own and discovering a sense of self-worth.
 Billboard associate editor Jason Lipshutz remarked that Clarkson has struck this pose many times, further describing the record as less of a fist-pumping anthem than "Stronger (What Doesn't Kill You)" (2012) or "Breakaway" (2004).
 "Invincible" also features strings arranged and conducted by Oliver Kraus, which music critics also construed that it ratcheted up the intensity of the chorus as well as Clarkson's vocals.